xznatezx/GalvanizeSQLProject/README.md

 #### 2. Data Source
 Data was sourced from the following Kaggle Link: https://www.kaggle.com/jboysen/us-perm-visas/home
 The dataset contained over 350K records.
-I used Excel to clean the data since 1/3 of it didn't have data populated for columns before a certain date.
+I used Excel to clean the data since 1/3 of it didn't have data populated for pertinent columns before a certain date.
 I kept only the rows that had pertinent and interesting data that I knew could be queried with minimal NULL values and analyzed to find patterns especially using excel pivot tables and charts.
-Since there were still over 250K rows of data, the CSV file I used to upload was still 136MB, so it could not be upoaded to Github.
+Since there were still over 250K rows of data, the CSV file I used to upload was still 136MB, so it could not be upoaded to Github, so it is loaded to my Google Drive:  https://drive.google.com/drive/folders/1i2iVjRvlMTrGChk7S_rGGD13WZdUamcs?usp=sharing

 #### 3. Project Requirements
 1. Load data into a database - https://github.com/xznatezx/GalvanizeSQLProject/blob/master/ProjectDataLoadScript.sql